 While the holotopia paradigm prototype, through which the Holotopia initiative implements its strategy, presents a thoroughly and meticulously developed prototype of a transdisciplinary academy—ready for examination, refinement if necessary, and practical implementation—we employ the term “holoscope” to convey its intuitive essence.

-By embracing transdisciplinarity, the academy bestows upon society the holoscope—an accurate means of perceiving and thinking.
+By embracing transdisciplinarity, the academy bestows upon society the holoscope—a reliable means of perceiving and thinking.

 This holoscope extends beyond mere tools like telescopes and microscopes.
 Positioned between the academy and society, it not only facilitates the accessibility, utilization, and practical application of academic findings and insights—but it also infuses every fundamental human endeavor with an academic spirit, facilitated by appropriately designed information.